AlexanderKosianchuk/special-octo-meme/README.md

 - **Cross-platform**: Available for macOS, Windows, and Linux
 - **Modern UI**: Clean, responsive interface built with Tailwind CSS

+## Acknowledgments

+This project is based on the [Electron React Boilerplate](https://github.com/electron-react-boilerplate/electron-react-boilerplate), a foundation for scalable cross-platform apps.
+We extend our gratitude to the maintainers and contributors of this excellent boilerplate project.

 ## Setup Instructions

 ### Prerequisites